Kang Sung-hoon (singer): SechsKies

 Kang Sung-hoon, who was studying abroad in Hawaii, was scouted by DSP Entertainment, along with friend Eun Ji-won in a nightclub.
 They were supposed to debut as a duo.
-However, as H.O.T. became such a big hit, DSP decided to make a six-member male idol group.
+However, as H.O.T. became successful, DSP decided to make a six-member male idol group.
 But Kang Sung-hoon refused to join the six-member group.
 Lee Ho-yeon, the DSP CEO, persuaded Kang Sung-hoon by giving him right of veto.
 Accordingly, the other 4 members was selected with Kang Sung-hoon's consent.

 SechsKies debuted on April 15, 1997 on KMTV Show!
 Music Tank with their first single, "School Byeolgok (학원별곡)”.

 Kang Sung-hoon was the main vocalist of SechsKies.
 Since he was outgoing, he spoke most in the TV programs.
 Sechs Kies achieved great success and became an icon of the 1990s Korean idol groups.
 However, Sechs Kies suddenly disbanded in 2000 after finishing their fourth album promotion.

 Solo

-After SechsKies disbanded, Sung-hoon was the second member from Sechs Kies to begin a solo career mainly on R&B and ballad.
-In 2001, he released first album"비상(Bee Sang)" with title song "고백(Confessions)" and most of the Sechs Kies members chorus "1년 되는 날 (1st Anniversary)".
+After SechsKies disbanded, Sung-hoon was the second member of the group to begin a solo career mainly in R&B and ballad.
+In 2001, he released his first album"비상(Bee Sang)" with the title song "고백(Confessions)" and most of the Sechs Kies members chorus "1년 되는 날 (1st Anniversary)".

-In 2002, Sung-hoon released second album "Kang Sung Hoon Vol.2" with hit song "My Girl" and received great response.
-He won 2002 SBS Gayo Daejeon Popularity Award with J-Walk.
+In 2002, Sung-hoon released his second album "Kang Sung Hoon Vol.2" with the hit song "My Girl" and received positive attention.
+He won the 2002 SBS Gayo Daejeon Popularity Award with J-Walk.

 On January 22, 2007 Sung-hoon participated in a fashion show called, "Han Bok", which was to raise money to build homes for others.
 Sung-hoon invested in entertainment industry but has been involved in some messy legal battles for a few years.
 Finally, he put behind legal troubles and released a re-recording of the hit single "couple" in 2014.